Blackwells (paperbacks for European customers)

 This book also doesn’t cover how to decide which insights you should communicate to an audience, which questions you should answer for them, etc. Those skills go far beyond data visualization and fall under general business skills, performance management, strategic planning, and other areas.
 This book “begins” when you have some data and something to say about that data, and covers how to do that effectively.

-• The Practical Charts book is based on Nick Desbarats’ Practical Charts course.
-Nick regularly delivers the Practical Charts course as private workshops for 15 to 60 employees of the same organization, and as open-registration workshops approximately three times a year.
+The Practical Charts and More Practical Charts books are based on Nick Desbarats’ Practical Charts course.
+The Practical Charts course is available as a pre-recorded, on-demand course, and Nick regularly delivers live, private workshops for 15 to 60 employees of the same organization, and live open-registration workshops approximately three times a year.
 For more information on taking the Practical Charts course, please click the links above or contact us.

 For information on booking Nick to deliver a private Practical Charts online or in-person workshop for your team, please contact us.